Highlights of Australia

 Alice Springs - Perth

-Transfer to the airport for your flight to Perth.
-On arrival, transfer to the Mercure Perth (3T+), the rest of the day is at leisure, to explore this attractive city.
+Transfer to the airport for your flight to Perth (which may be via Darwin).
+On arrival, transfer to the Mercure Perth (3.5-star).

 We have an included tour of Perth to explore this very green city’s many parks and elegant array of turn-of-the-century buildings.
 During the course of our fascinating day we also visit Fremantle’s old port; where the town’s old-English colonial atmosphere is yours to enjoy, and take a cruise along the Swan River, passing the fabulous waterfront homes of Australia’s multi-millionaires.